withastro/contribute.docs.astro.build/src/content/docs/guides/recipe-writing.md

 ### Add new links

 The CMS, Deploy, and Migrate guides all have sections for external links.
-You can add a new link by [creating a PR](https://github.com/withastro/docs/blob/main/CONTRIBUTING.md).
+You can add a new link by [editing the page](/first-time/4-edit-single-page/) and making a PR.

 ## Add a new official recipe

-The Official Recipes section is for officially maintained recipes, found in the `src/content/guides/recipes` folder, that do not fit into one of our pre-existing categories.
-Like the rest of our docs, these must meet the standards of our [Writing Guide](https://github.com/withastro/docs/blob/main/contributor-guides/writing-and-style-guide.md) and require long-term maintenance to make sure they're up to date.
+The Official Recipes section is for officially maintained recipes, found in the `src/content/guides/recipes/` folder, that do not fit into one of our pre-existing categories.
+Like the rest of our docs, these must meet the standards of our [Writing Guide](/guides/writing-style/).

 To add an official recipe:

-1. Add a new `.mdx` file in the `src/content/guides/recipes` folder with the following frontmatter:
+1. Add a new `.mdx` file in the `src/content/guides/recipes/` folder with the following frontmatter:

     ```mdx
     ---